argherna/pike/README.md

 # pike

 An HTTP-based LDAP browser intended for a single-user or a small team working on a software development project that needs to browse a directory.
-Pike is built with Java-10 and requires at least Java-9 to run.
+Pike requires Java-10 to build and run.

 ## Building

-Set whatever compiler options you like in `javac.opts`, except leave the `-d bin` option alone since that's where the source files are compiled to.
-Run the build script and it'll be built:
+This project uses [Maven](https://maven.apache.org/) as its build system.
+From the project's root directory, run the command below and it will be built.

-    ./build.sh
+    mvn clean install

 ## Running